Millicent Fawcett: Early life

 Fawcett was born on 11 June 1847 in Aldeburgh, to Newson Garrett (1812–1893), a businessman from nearby Leiston, and his London wife Louisa (née Dunnell, 1813–1903).
 She was the eighth of their ten children.

-According to the Stracheys, "The Garretts were a close and happy family in which children were encouraged to be physically active, read widely, speak their minds, and share in the political interests of their father, a convert from Conservatism to Gladstonian Liberalism, a combative man, and a keen patriot."
+According to Ray Strachey, "The Garretts were a close and happy family in which children were encouraged to be physically active, read widely, speak their minds, and share in the political interests of their father, a convert from Conservatism to Gladstonian Liberalism, a combative man, and a keen patriot."

 As a child, Fawcett's elder sister Elizabeth Garrett Anderson, who became Britain's first female doctor, introduced her to Emily Davies, an English suffragist.
 In her mother's biography, Louisa Garrett Anderson quotes Davies as saying to her mother, to Elizabeth and to Fawcett, "It is quite clear what has to be done.
 I must devote myself to securing higher education, while you open the medical profession to women.
 After these things are done, we must see about getting the vote."
 She then turned to Millicent: "You are younger than we are, Millie, so you must attend to that."

-Aged twelve in 1858, Millicent Fawcett was sent to London with her sister Elizabeth to attend a private boarding school in Blackheath.
+Aged twelve in 1858, Millicent Garrett was sent to London with her sister Elizabeth to attend a private boarding school in Blackheath.
 Millicent found Louisa Browning who led the school to be a "born teacher" whereas her sister remembered the "stupidity" of the teachers.
 Her sister Louise took her to the sermons of Frederick Denison Maurice, a socially aware and less traditional Anglican priest, whose opinions influenced her view of religion.
 In 1865, she attended a lecture by John Stuart Mill.
 The following year, she and a friend, Emily Davies, supported the Kensington Society by collecting signatures for a petition asking Parliament to enfranchise women householders.

-Marriage and family
+Marriage, family and the suffrage movement

-John Stuart Mill introduced Millicent Fawcett to many other women's rights activists, including Henry Fawcett, a Liberal Member of Parliament who had intended to marry her sister Elizabeth before she decided to focus on her medical career.
+John Stuart Mill introduced Millicent Garrett to many other women's rights activists, including Henry Fawcett, a Liberal Member of Parliament who had intended to marry her sister Elizabeth before she decided to focus on her medical career.
 Millicent and Henry married on 23 April 1867.
 Henry had been blinded in a shooting accident in 1858 and Millicent acted as his secretary.
 Their marriage was said to be based on "perfect intellectual sympathy"; Millicent pursued a writing career while caring for Henry, and ran two households, one in Cambridge, one in London.
-The family had some radical beliefs in support of proportional representation, individualistic and free trade principles, and opportunities for women.
-Their only child was Philippa Fawcett, born in 1868, who was much encouraged by her mother in her studies.
+The family held strong beliefs in favour of proportional representation, individualistic and free trade principles, and advancement for women.
+Their only child, Philippa, born in 1868, was much encouraged by her mother in her studies.
 In 1890 Philippa became the first woman to obtain top score in the Cambridge Mathematical Tripos exams.